 As such, AEV's recent partnership with BYD in the distribution of EVs is expected to bring a positive impact on the Group's financial performance.
 In the preliminary phase of the EV business, AEV and BYD will work together for the distribution of EV in Malaysia as well as setting up of the 4S services centre (i.e. sales, service, spare parts and body and paint services) to provide the related after-sales services to the EV customers and to showcase EV.
-The subsequent phase of the EV business involves the parties' strategic plan to build a Complete Knocked Down ("CKD") assembly plant or the fully assembly plant in Malaysia to reduce EV vehicle costs and support the local businesses while creating job opportunities for Malaysians.
-At present, AEV and BYD are still in the planning stage for the implementation and execution of the local assembly plant of the EV in Malaysia.
-AEV is currently in the midst of obtaining several licenses or permits required to commercialise the EV business, such as the approved permit (AP) from the Ministry of International Trade and Industry, vehicle type approval (VTA) certificate from Road Transport Department Malaysia and Standard and Industrial Research Institute of Malaysia tests for the components of EV such as battery and other components.
+To date, AEV has obtained several licenses or permits required to commercialise the EV business, such as the approved permit ("AP") from the Ministry of International Trade and Industry and vehicle type approval ("VTA") certificate from Road Transport Department Malaysia.
+The first batch of 10 electric powered vans have arrived at our shores and the next batch of 30 electric vans is expected to arrive in November 2023.